St Peter and St Paul's

 This is our main Sunday service.
 Children are welcome at all of our services.
-We worship together as a church family and in our own families so there is no Sunday Club.
+We either worship together as a church family and in our own families at Worship for All services or we have Sunday Club.
 We are liberal church and aim to have good quality short sermons.
-There is coffee and biscuits after the service and we hope you will stay for a chat so we can get to know you.
+We have a magnificent organ and excellent organist and once a month a worship group leads the worship.

-On the third, fourth, and when we have one fifth, Sundays of the month we us the modern language Common Worship communion service.
+On the first, third, and when we have one fifth, Sundays of the month we use the modern language Common Worship communion service with Sunday Club.
+The Sunday Club is led by one of our clergy, and we all come together to receive communion.
 We have a robed choir and we use the Murray setting for the communion in Ordinary time, Lent and Advent and Rutter for festivals.

-There is a 9.15 am Modern Language Communion on Tuesdays and a 10 am Traditional Language Communion on Thursdays.
-We have coffee after both of these.
+There is a 9.15 am Modern Language Communion on Tuesdays and a 10 am Holy Communion in traditional language on Thursdays.

 We are situated in the centre of Tring on the High Street.
 On Fridays the market is in front of the church.
 There are two large pay and display car parks close to the church.
-The church is kept open every day and on weekdays there will always be someone in the church to welcome you during the morning because we host a food bank.
+The church is kept open every day, 10am - 12noon and there will always be someone in the church to welcome you during the morning because we host a food bank.

-Easy disabled access.
+Easy disabled access, most of the church inside is on one level.
 There is a disabled parking space on the road down to the church tower but we do not own this so cannot reserve it.

 Large Print hymn books